SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

 Subscripts
 ==========

-Classes and structures can define :newTerm:`subscripts`, which enable instances of that class or structure to be queried via one or more values in square brackets after the instance name.
+Classes, structures and enumerations can define :newTerm:`subscripts`, which enable instances of that type to be queried via one or more values in square brackets after the instance name.
 This is similar to the way in which the elements in an ``Array`` instance can be accessed as ``someArray[index]``,